tessalt/coffeescriptbook/book.md

 The code is both shorter and easier to read and comprehend.

-# CoffeeScript and Framer.js
+## CoffeeScript and Framer.js

 Framer.js is a JavaScript framework for prototyping user interfaces.
-If you wanted to, you could include framer.js in an HTML file, and then write code using the framework in plain JavaScript.
+If you wanted to, you could include framer.js in an HTML file, and then write that takes advantage of the framework in plain JavaScript.

 **Framer Studio** is a companion Mac application that is based on Framer.js.
 Framer Studio makes your workflow much easier with features like a live preview panel and Sketch or Photoshop importers.

 Framer Studio's editor allows you to write your code in CoffeeScript instead of JavaScript.
 Because Framer's target user base is designers, not developers, CoffeeScript offers a gentler learning curve for non-programmers and can be much faster to write, which is key when prototyping.

-## Framer Studio vs. Framer.js
+### Framer Studio vs. Framer.js

 Though I'd strongly recommend Framer Studio if you're going to be using Framer for a lot of prototyping, it is possible to take advantage of the library without using the app.
 The [Github project](https://github.com/koenbok/Framer) includes instructions for setting up a JavaScript project with Framer.js, but it's fairly simple to set it up to use with CoffeeScript.